direktiv/direktiv.github.io/docs/getting_started/index.md

 ## Docker (Linux only)

-The Docker image works on Linux only and can be used foe easy development of flows on a local machine.
+The Docker image works on Linux only and can be used for easy development of flows on a local machine.

 ```sh title="Running Docker Image"
 docker run --privileged -p 8080:80 -ti direktiv/direktiv-kube